KP Assembly witnesses debate on power cuts

 PESHAWAR: The Khyber Pakhtunkhwa Assembly on Monday continued debate on electricity loadshedding as the members complained about unprecedented outages in the province that generates cheapest hydel power double than its consumption.

-He said PML-N had a clear stance against militancy and condemned such words, but the passing of the resolution in haste was injustice after Maulana Lutfur Rahman’s apology on the floor of the House.

-Shakeel Bashir Khan, Waqar Ahmad Khan, Salahuddin and Nisar Mohmand of ANP, Pakistan Tehreek-e-Insaf’s Shafiq Afridi from Khyber District and Laiq Muhammad Khan from Torghar also complained about hours-long power cuts and said the province was generating hydel power double than its consumption but has been facing unprecedented loadshedding.
+Shakeel Bashir Khan, Waqar Ahmad Khan, Salahuddin and Nisar Mohmand of ANP, PTI’s Shafiq Afridi from Khyber District and Laiq Muhammad Khan from Torghar also complained about hours-long power cuts and said the province was generating hydel power double than its consumption but has been facing unprecedented loadshedding.

 They also complained of low voltage and the problem of trifling.
 It was an injustice that people are spending life without electricity in this 21st century, they added.
 They called for an early solution to the problem and providing uninterrupted power supply to the consumers.